kowalradek/Warsaw-Rent-Calculator-Portfolio-Project/README.md

 [[Fair Price Estimator]](https://warsaw-rent-calculator-portfolio-project-dpnlsnz6ty9gczallmogc.streamlit.app/#warsaw-fair-market-rent-estimator)

-### Overview
-Welcome to my end-to-end Machine Learning project analyzing the Warsaw real estate market.
-The rental market in Warsaw is famously chaotic, with prices fluctuating wildly based on micro-locations, transit access, and varying building standards.
+# Warsaw Real Estate Price Predictor

-This project was created to bring transparency to the market.
-I built an automated pipeline that scrapes real-time apartment listings, cleans and standardizes the data, and powers a Machine Learning algorithm to predict the "Fair Market Price" of any apartment in the city.
-The final product is deployed as an interactive web application, allowing renters and landlords to instantly appraise properties.
+An end-to-end ML pipeline that scrapes live Warsaw apartment listings, cleans the data, and uses a Random Forest model to predict fair market rent.
+The final model is deployed as an interactive Streamlit app.

-### Key Findings & Results

-Through the process of exploratory data analysis and model training, several critical insights were uncovered regarding the Warsaw rental market:
+## Key Insights

-*   **The "Metro Premium" is Quantifiable:** The model revealed a sharp price decay as distance from a metro station increases.
-On average, apartments within **500 meters** of a metro station command a **15-20% price premium** compared to similar units located 2+ kilometers away.
+* **The Metro Premium:** Apartments within 500m of a metro station rent for 15–20% more than similar units 2+ km away.
-*   **District Hierarchy & Prestige:** Geography remains the strongest predictor of price. **Śródmieście (City Center)** and **Mokotów** consistently show the highest "prestige coefficients," adding a baseline premium of over **1,200 PLN** to the monthly rent compared to peripheral districts like **Białołęka** or **Wawer**, even when apartment size is identical.
-*   **Non-Linear Pricing Dynamics:** The analysis confirmed that price-per-square-meter is not constant.
-Smaller "micro-apartments" (under 30m²) exhibit the highest cost density, while the marginal cost of additional space decreases significantly after the **60m² threshold**.
-This non-linearity is why the **Random Forest Regressor** outperformed the initial Linear Regression model.
+* **Location Baseline:** Central districts (Śródmieście, Mokotów) carry a ~1,200 PLN baseline premium over peripheral areas (Białołęka, Wawer) for the exact same footprint.
+* **Non-Linear Pricing:** Price per square meter isn't flat.
+Micro-apartments (<30m²) cost the most per m², while the marginal cost of extra space drops sharply after 60m².
-*   **Model Accuracy:** By standardizing 130+ micro-locations into 18 official districts, the model's reliability significantly improved.
-The final Random Forest model achieved an **R² score of ~0.75**, meaning it explains 75% of the variance in Warsaw rental prices, with a Mean Absolute Error (MAE) that effectively captures the "Fair Market" range.
+* **Performance:** Mapping 130+ messy micro-neighborhoods into Warsaw's 18 official districts resolved overfitting.
+The final model explains 75% of market variance (R² = 0.75).
----

-### Methodology & The Machine Learning Pipeline
-This project goes beyond basic data analysis into predictive modeling:
-* **Data Collection:** Built a custom web scraper using `BeautifulSoup` to extract unstructured real estate listings, parse them, and geocode locations.
-* **Feature Engineering:** Standardized the chaotic real estate naming conventions, mapping over 130+ specific micro-neighborhoods (e.g., "Służewiec", "Kabaty") into Warsaw's **18 official districts** to prevent model overfitting and increase reliability.
-* **Model Selection:** Initially tested a Multiple Linear Regression model, but discovered that apartment pricing is strictly non-linear (e.g., the first 20m² cost proportionally more than the next 50m²).
-* **The Final Brain:** Upgraded to a **Random Forest Regressor** (an ensemble of 200 decision trees) which successfully captured the non-linear "vibe" and scaling of the market, achieving a strong $R^2$ score and significantly lowering the Mean Absolute Error (MAE).

-### Tools I Used
-For this deep dive into data engineering and machine learning, I harnessed the following stack:
-* **Python:** The backbone of the entire project, handling everything from scraping to deployment.
-* **Scikit-Learn:** The Machine Learning library used to train the Random Forest, split the testing data, and measure accuracy metrics (R-squared, MAE).
-* **BeautifulSoup & Requests:** Used to scrape and parse the live HTML data from real estate portals.
+## Architecture & Tech Stack
+* **Scraper (`BeautifulSoup`, `Requests`):** A custom crawler that navigates dynamic pagination.
+Features O(1) deduplication using Python Sets (to handle shifting pages), `try-except` fallback for malformed HTML, and randomized delays with spoofed User-Agents to bypass rate limits.
-* **Pandas & NumPy:** Used for heavy data manipulation, outlier removal, and One-Hot Encoding the district variables.
+* **Data Processing (`Pandas`, `NumPy`):** Handles outlier removal, standardization, and one-hot encoding for the geographic features.
-* **Streamlit:** The framework used to translate my Python script into a fully interactive, user-friendly web interface.
-* **Streamlit Community Cloud:** Used to host the live application on the public internet.
-* **Git & GitHub:** Essential for version control, project tracking, and showcasing the codebase.
+* **Modeling (`Scikit-Learn`):** Swapped an initial Linear Regression model for a **Random Forest Regressor** (200 trees) because it natively handles the non-linear relationship between square footage and price.
+* **Deployment:** Built the user interface in **Streamlit** and hosted it on Streamlit Community Cloud for live, real-time appraisals.

 ### Phase 1: Automated Data Extraction & Multi-Page Scraping
 The foundation of this predictive model relies on a robust, real-world dataset.
 To gather this, I built an automated Python web scraper using `requests` and `BeautifulSoup` designed to navigate through hundreds of pages of real estate listings.